 Since my recent (well, not so recent) post on teaching children how to sing, I actually had occasion to take my nephew to some singing lessons.
 And what I found there was shocking.
 Or maybe it was incredible.
 Either way, I was not expecting it at all and what I saw was absolutely hilarious.

-And it got worse.
+But back then, I could have never done that and hated when the teacher forced us.
+And for my nephew, it got worse.
 He apparently did a pretty poor job.
 As in, he butchered the song he was assigned.
 My sister says the other kids made fun of him pretty harshly and continued to do so for days.
 You know how kids can be.

 My nephew really takes things like this to heart.
 It hit him hard being made fun of by everyone and he wanted to make sure it never happened again.
 Naturally, he knows of my involvement in music, so when I came over for a visit, he asked me if I could help him learn how to sing.